nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 403
 00:22:55,208 --> 00:23:00,527
-[SPEAKER_02]: The only part that I wish Christian was here for was...
+[SPEAKER_02]: The only part that I wish Krishna was here for was...

 404
 00:23:00,507 --> 00:23:03,531
-[SPEAKER_02]: So you have to push back, putting that
+[SPEAKER_02]: Pushing back putting that

 405
 00:23:03,511 --> 00:23:06,535